hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 Teams Toolkit continuously evolves to offer more powerful features for developers.
-A group of new features has been available in latest VS Code Teams Toolkit preview release, such as customizing Teams Toolkit's lifecycle definition by yourselves.
-These new features will require an update to your existing project code structures.
-Teams Toolkit can automatically upgrade your original project when you opens an old project.
+A group of new features has been made available in the latest VS Code Teams Toolkit pre-release, such as customizing Teams Toolkit's lifecycle definition.
+These new features will require an update to your existing project structure.
+Teams Toolkit can automatically upgrade your project.

 > Please note that the new features will be enabled by default in the future release of Teams Toolkit.
 We thrive to make Teams Toolkit compatible with existing projects but long time backward compatibility is not 100% guaranteed thus we strongly recommend you update your project configurations to continue using the latest Teams Toolkit.